baruch112233/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The '9-divide_and_rule' script prints the result of POWER divided by DIVIDE, followed by a new line The '10-love_exponent_breath' script displays the result of BREATH to the power LOVE The '11-binary_to_decimal' script converts a number two, stored in the environment variable BINARY, from base 2 to base 10
+The '9-divide_and_rule' script prints the result of POWER divided by DIVIDE, followed by a new line The '10-love_exponent_breath' script displays the result of BREATH to the power LOVE The '11-binary_to_decimal' script converts a number two, stored in the environment variable BINARY, from base 2 to base 10 The '12-combinations' script  prints all possible combinations of two letters, except oo